ros-event-camera/metavision_driver/README.md

 - ``bias_file``: path to file with camera biases.
 See example in the ``biases`` directory.
+- ``settings``: path to json file with camera settings such as pixel masks.
 - ``from_file``: path to Metavision raw file.
 Instead of opening camera, driver plays back data from this file.
 This will not be in real time, usually faster.